EWC Academy - Academy for European Works Councils and SE Works Councils

 The bill is now on the home run → more

-Legal dispute on its way to the High Court → more
+Legal EWC seminar with visit to the High Court

 In-house Seminars